Reflective glass office building

 If I have multiple EIS investments, how can I manage the deferral relief across different investments to maximize my overall tax benefit?

-Finally, if an investor has multiple EIS investments, managing deferral relief across different investments can be beneficial for maximizing tax benefits.
+Finally, if an investor has multiple EIS investments, managing CGT deferral relief across different investments can be beneficial for maximizing tax benefits.
 Investors can strategically defer gains by ensuring that they invest in EIS-eligible shares within the specified time frame.

 By doing this, they can spread the deferral of capital gains across different investments, allowing for a tailored approach to their tax situation.
 Consulting with a financial advisor can help investors navigate these complexities and optimize their EIS tax strategy.